 - Designated Federal Officer (DFO).
-The DFO is a full time salaried employee of NARA and will perform the duties set forth in section 10(c) of the Federal Advisory Committee Act, to include ensuring administrative and staff support to the Committee.
+The DFO is a full time salaried employee of NARA and will perform the duties set forth in section 10(c) of the FACA, to include ensuring administrative and staff support to the Committee.

 - Estimated Number and Frequency of Meetings.
 The NISPPAC shall meet at the request of the Chairman, but at least twice during the calendar year.